“Showing gratitude is one of the simplest yet most powerful things humans can do for each other.” – Randy Pausch

 Offer congratulations and well wishes to a customer who is celebrating a birthday, retirement or another major milestone.
 You can also send a personalized gift to commemorate the occasion (e.g., custom glass or plaque).

 When was the last time you communicated with your customer?
-Not to sell them anything, that is, just to say hello.
-A call, a text or an email to say hello shows you’re thinking of your customer and you value your relationship.
+Not to sell them anything, that is, just to touch base.
+A call, a text or an email to say hello is a customer service appreciation idea that shows you’re thinking of your customer and you value your relationship.

-Ultimately, customers do business with you because you provide a service they can’t perform themselves or because you offer more efficiency and convenience.
-But sometimes, even the companies who make our lives easier go above and beyond their product descriptions.
+Ultimately, customers do business with you because you provide a product they need or a service they can’t perform themselves.
+But sometimes, even the companies who make our lives easier go above and beyond their product and service descriptions.

-For example, the pet retailer Chewy.com has improved the lives of customers across the country with its no-questions-asked return policy.
+For example, the online pet retailer Chewy has improved the lives of customers across the country with its no-questions-asked return policy.
 Powered by a world-class customer service department, Chewy gets issues resolved in minutes.

 We’ve talked a lot about surprises throughout this list.
 Perhaps one of the most valuable things you could do for your customers is upgrade their account.
 Online shoe retailer Zappos has been known to do this for customers after just a second purchase.